Alfresco/alfresco-sdk/docs/hotswap-agent.md

 ```

 4. Modify the file `docker/docker-compose.yml` to change the ACS container command to avoid the execution of Tomcat with the Security Manager enabled (it makes
-the hot reloading tools to fail):
+the hot reloading tools fail):

 ```
   sample-project-acs: